igorfaria/CSSLoL/docs/index.md

 # CSSLoL - CSS optimizer in PHP
 An standalone CSS optimizer in PHP.

-This is a *CSS optimizer* that parse CSS code into an set of arrays associatives, allowing to manipulate the CSS with PHP and execute the magic, outputing as a text or into a file.
+This is a *CSS optimizer* that parse CSS code into an set of associatives arrays, allowing to manipulate the CSS with PHP and execute the magic, outputing as a text or into a file.

 ### Optimize
 -  [x] Remove zeros when it is not needed (0.3s -> .3s)